AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 **Additional recommended standard event types:**

-The following recommended event types might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
+Any of the remaining [event types](#standard-events) might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.
+It is recommended that if the data is available for an event type, that this data is included in your CEE schmea.

-- productListViews
-- productListRemovals
-- productListOpens
-- productViews
-- webInteraction

 ### Scenario 2: Subscription conversion on a media streaming service website